Terrance/WhatTheDot/README.md

-# HomeSpy
+# What The Dot

 A tool for identifying dotfiles in a home directory.

 ## Usage

-Run `home.py` to scan your home directory.
+Run `wtd.py` to scan your home directory.
 Pass `-c` for colourful output if your terminal supports it.
 You can set an alternative start directory with `-r <new root>`.

 ## Known files